-Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
-Exceed the capacity of the existing circulation system, based on an applicable measure of effectiveness (as designated in a general plan policy, ordinance, etc.), taking into account all relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? x 2.
+Wo ould the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
+Exceed the capacity of the existing circulation system, based on an applicable measure of effectiveness (as designated in a general plan policy, ordinance, etc.), taking into account all relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? x

+Wo ould the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 2.
 Conflict with an applicable congestion management program including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? x 3.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? x 4.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? x 5.
-Result in inadequate emergency access? Х 6.
-Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)? x
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? х 4.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or Incompatible uses (e.g., farm equipment)? , х • 5.
+Result in inadequate emergency access?
+X 6.
+Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)? Х